Paul Tyler: Campaigns

 In 2007 Lord Tyler confirmed his support for a Cornish Assembly when he was interviewed by the BBC regarding proposals for a Constitutional Convention.

 Between 1992 and 2005, he was Chair of the All-Party Parliamentary Group on Organophosphates (OPs), and campaigned about their adverse effects on farmers (through sheep dip), pilots and cabin crew (through contaminated cabin air) and Gulf War veterans (through pesticides used to repel insects).
 He also led a campaign to uncover the truth behind the Lowermoor Water Poisoning incident, and the ensuing cover-up, which occurred shortly before the Conservative Party privatised the water industry.

 In 2004, Tyler started a campaign to stop government departments and agencies making citizens access their services via high-rate “0870” phone numbers.
 He exposed the Driver & Vehicle Licensing Agency for raking in over £1m a year in “revenue sharing” arrangements with telephone companies, where callers paid over the odds while waiting to book driving tests and sort out tax discs.
 The campaign culminated in the creation of “03” low-rate numbers, especially for public services.

 For a comprehensive analysis of current challenges to Britain's constitutional conventions see Lord Tyler's article for the Financial Times dated 16 January 2021 at ft.com/3qoFr0k.

 With his wife Nicky (whose original idea inspired the initiative) and colleague Lord Oates he worked with the Global Alliance for Vaccination and Immunisation (GAVI) to provide Covid vaccines to lower income countries.
-The resulting donations from UK residents to the GAVI/COVAX programme totalled more than £450,000 in the Spring of 2021.
+The resulting donations from UK residents to the GAVI/COVAX programme totalled more than £450,000 in the spring of 2021.

-Work outside politics
+Following the publication of "Can Parliament Take Back Control?" with Sir Nick Harvey in 2023 he worked with Unlock Democracy to incorporate its recommendations, together with others, in a draft consultative paper ("Democratic Integrity White Paper" - 2024).

-Experience working the Royal Institute of British Architects (1966–73) and SHELTER (1975–76) has given Tyler a special interest in housing and planning policy.
-He was managing director of the Cornwall Courier local newspaper group, 1976–81, a frequent contributor to a wide range of media, and presenter of BBC South West TV "Discovery" series in 1978.
+Experience working the Royal Institute of British Architects (1966–73) and Shelter (1975–76) has given Tyler a special interest in housing and planning policy.
+He was managing director of the Cornwall Courier local newspaper group, 1976–81, a frequent contributor to a wide range of media, and presenter of BBC South West TV Discovery series in 1978.
 He was a Senior Consultant responsible for political and public issue assignments at Good Relations 1982–92 (for, amongst others, the Countryside Commission, European Year of the Environment and Rural Development Commission).

 Publications

 In 2014, Lord Tyler published Who Decides?
 Combining insightful analysis with a series of stories about his time representing Cornwall, the book draws on the work of former Government Chief Psychologist Edgar Anstey and on the illustrations by Norman Thelwell to his 1962 publication Committees: How they work and how to work them.
+In 2023 He published - with Nick Harvey, former North Devon MP and Coalition Government Minister - "Can Parliament Take Back Control? - Britain's Elective Dictatorship in the Johnson Aftermath".